skyth3r/Skyth3r.github.io/content/now.md

 ## ⭐ What I'm up to

-I live in London and currently work at [Monzo Bank](https://monzo.com/) as a Cybersecurity Backend Engineer.
+I live in London and currently work at [Monzo Bank](https://monzo.com/) as a Backend Engineer.

 Recently I just got back from Cape Town, where I attended a friends wedding and also did my first skydive 🪂